Kmer-File-Format/kff-reference/README.md

 The first byte of each section defines its type.

-## Section: values declarations
+## Section: values declarations ('v')

-This type of section ('v') can be seen as a scope where a set of values are defined.
+A 'v' section can be seen as a scope where a set of values are defined.
 The scope ends as soon as we encounter another 'v' section.
 This means that all values defined in a scope are valid for that scope only.

-The rationale is that other sections will require the definition of some variables (the value of k for example).
+The rationale for 'v' section is to definition some variables that will apply to the sequence sections (the value of k for example).
-Those requirements will be explained later in this specification (in the 'values requirement' parts).
+In fact, some variables will be required to be defined.
+Those requirements will be explained later in this specification (in the 'values requirement' parts of the sequence sections 'r' and 'm').
 Each value declaration is a (name,value) pair where a name is a ASCII text ending with a '\0' character, and a value is a 64 bits field.
 After the end of the scope, each value is reset to undefined.